Carina-P/ms3-best-books/test/TESTS.md

 #### Test protocol
-The outcome of testing according to above test cases is documented [here]XXXXXXXXXX.
+The outcome of testing according to above test cases is documented [Test Protocol](testhttps://github.com/Carina-P/ms3-best-books/blob/master/test/protocol_test_cases.pdf).

 ## UX testing
 UX testing is conducted by watching and interviewing users when they used the page.
 Examples of issues/discussions: